envoyproxy/gateway/site/content/en/docs/install/install-helm.md

 ## Upgrading from a previous version

-Follow the steps outlined in [this](./install-yaml.md#upgrading-from-v1.1) section if youre upgrading from a previous version.
+Follow the steps outlined in [this](./install-yaml.md#upgrading-from-v1.1) section if you're upgrading from a previous version.

 ## Helm chart customizations